Our specialist family team advises individuals on relationship breakdown and related children and financial issues.

 Changes to Legal Aid funding

-From 1 April 2013, the availability of public funding (“legal aid”) for a range of areas of law for individuals on low incomes was overhauled with the introduction of the Legal Aid, Sentencing and Punishment of Offenders Act 2012.
+From 1 April 2013, the overhaul of the availability of public funding (“legal aid”) for a range of areas of law for individuals on low incomes saw the introduction of the Legal Aid, Sentencing and Punishment of Offenders Act 2012.
 This has affected the funding of many new cases.
 For further information, see our useful Changes to Legal Aid guide.

 I feel like you have been on this journey with me and I most certainly would recommend your firm for anyone else I know who needs divorce representation.
 You have been amazing and don’t know what I would have done without you.
 To think I have cleared my name and character, got my children back, finalised the divorce, sorted financial matters its been the most difficult time of my life but with your help we have been successful.Mr A.